chaotic-society/theoretica/CONTRIBUTING.md

 You can also suggest new features to be added to the library.
 You can do so by opening an issue and explaining what is the new features, how it may work and why it should be added.
 It might help to add some resources to further read about the subject if it refers to some algorithm, method or mathematical concept.
+Please make sure that your new issue is **not a duplicate** before opening it.

 ## Contributing with research
 The library needs active research of algorithms, approximations and new concepts.